-– Held our 12th Annual Service of Thanksgiving as an online event
+– Held our 13th Annual Service of Thanksgiving as a virtual event once again

-– Hosted our 31st Annual High School Graduate Awards as a hybrid event
+– Hosted our 32nd Annual High School Graduate Awards also as a virtual event

-– Held our 25th Mega Raffle Drawing outside at St. Peter’s Episcopal Church
+– Held our 26th Mega Drawing outside at St. Peter’s Episcopal Church

-– Continued our support of Industry Cove School and Operation Restoration Christian School as well as the Robotics programs for our high school students
+– Continued our support of Industry Cove Basic School in Hanover and Operation Restoration Christian School in Trench Town, Kingston

 – Held our monthly Board of Director’s Meetings, bi-monthly General Meetings, and quarterly Presidents’ Roundtables – all virtually except for our last Board of Director’s Meeting which was held on the lanai of the home of Melanie and Cedric George.

 The details of these accomplishments are included in the 30+ pages of the Annual Reports of our 30+ committees which was distributed.